-- PMEoffload < Offload PME gridding/ungridding procedures to GPU? >
+- 'PMEoffload < Offload PME gridding/ungridding procedures to GPU? >'

-Description: The gridding and ungridding procedures for calculating the PME reciprocal sum is offloaded to GPUs, with the FFT calculation still performed by CPUs.
+Description: This parameter is irrelevant for GPU-resident mode.
+For GPU-offload mode, the gridding and ungridding procedures for calculating the PME reciprocal sum is offloaded to GPUs, with the FFT calculation still performed by CPUs.
 PMEoffload is enabled by default only for PMEinterpOrder > 4.